-The challenge will be balancing the demand for multi-skilling with specialist skills whilst building on the passion of our staff to reach out to new technology and new working practices.
+The challenge will be balancing the demand for multi-skilling with specialist skills, whilst building on the passion of our staff to reach out to new technology and new working practices.
+The development in the softer skills, changing behaviours and attitudes will be a key success factor in transforming the Service.